 Here is the most remarkable event of all.
 Most of the Church members were leaving Paul.
 They had lost their first love (Revelation 2:4).
-Paul sat in jail, and was soon to die.
-Yet this was when he wrote 2 Timothy—which I believe to be the most inspiring book in the Bible!
+Paul sat in jail and was soon to die.
+Yet this was when he wrote 2 Timothy—which I believe is the most inspiring book in the Bible!

 How did he do it?
 That is the big question.
-“Notwithstanding the Lord stood with me, and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion” (verse 17).
+“Notwithstanding the Lord stood with me, and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion” (2 Timothy 4:17).
 God was with Jeremiah in the dungeon.
 And God was with Paul in jail!

 God will never forsake us!